 Each of these VPS hosting companies provide excellent service and support.
 We give each of them a perfect 5 out of 5 star rating.
 Check out the list of best VPS hosting providers.

 Best VPS Hosting Providers for WordPress

 SiteGround is one of the most popular and highest rated hosting provider in the WordPress community.
 They provide unique in-house WordPress speed and security solutions to make your site as fast and secure as possible.
 They are known for the best 24/7 support in the industry which is why they’re an official ‘WordPress’ recommended hosting provider.
 SiteGround features include automatic upgrades, built-in WP caching, CDN, one-click staging and GIT version control.
-They are also one of the few companies offering location specific hosting with 3 data centers in USA, Europe, Asia, and Australia.
+They are also one of the few companies offering location specific hosting with 6 data centers in USA, Europe, Asia, and Australia.
 WPBeginner site is also hosted on SiteGround servers.

 Started in 1997, Liquid Web has become the leader in managed VPS hosting, managed cloud hosting, and dedicated server hosting.
 They are famous for their fast and high quality support, known as 'Heroic Support'.
 All Liquid Web hosting servers are highly tuned for speed, performance, and security making it a completely hassle-free hosting solution.
 Their WordPress hosting option includes staging sites, automatic updates, and an intuitive dashboard to manage all your sites in one place.
 There's a reason why top companies like Motorola, Red Bull, ESPN, Audi, and FedEx use Liquid Web.